 Senior Vice President, Finance, YMCA of Southwestern Ontario

 Amy is a CPA, CA and Chartered Business Valuator and holds a BA and Masters of Accounting from the University of Waterloo.
 She spent the first 15 years of her career with KPMG LLP, working mainly in Transaction Advisory Services for private and broader public sector clients.
 For the past 12 years, Amy has worked in the charitable sector: leading the finance and administrative functions of Brescia University College (an affiliate of Western University), and as of 2019, overseeing finance for the YMCA of Southwestern Ontario, one of Canada’s largest Y’s, building healthy communities all over the region.
 A lifelong learner and volunteer, Amy has served as a board member for a number of charitable organizations since moving to the London area in 2001.
 Amy most enjoys spending time and being active in nature with her family and two dogs, particularly in the woods close to home.

 Meet our Staff

-Conservation Property Manager
+Conservation Lands Manager